 Although semolina (smida in Moroccan Arabic) is famously used to make pasta or couscous, it also makes a very flavorful, chewy bread.
 For that purpose, either fine semolina or the more finely ground durum flour may be used.

-In Morocco, semolina bread usually takes the shape of khobz, a disc-shaped traditional flatbread, but you'll also find it in baguette or sandwich roll form.
-Below is the method for making the flatbread.
+In Morocco, semolina bread usually takes the shape of khobz, a traditional disc-shaped flatbread, but you'll also find it in baguette or sandwich roll form.

 The recipe below calls for shaping the dough into two large loaves, which are typically cut into wedges for serving.
 If you prefer, you can divide and shape the dough into four to six small personal sized loaves.

 For other uses for semolina, see Moroccan Semolina Recipes.